-Schultz spent several years on Capitol Hill working for a number of U.S. Senators, including now Democratic Leader Charles Schumer (D-NY) where he developed strategies for policy issues including Supreme Court nominations, China currency manipulation, the U.S. Attorneys firings scandal, and the CIA leak investigation.
-As communications director, Schultz raised Schumer’s national profile while maximizing visibility in each of New York’s media markets; and worked with leadership to implement a united caucus message.
+Schultz spent several years on Capitol Hill working for key U.S. Senators, including now Democratic Leader Charles Schumer (D-NY) where he developed communications strategies for legislative issues; raised the Senator’s national profile while maximizing visibility in each of New York’s media markets; and worked with leadership to implement a united caucus message.

 Schultz is a veteran of numerous statewide and national campaigns.
 In 2004 he steered communications efforts in New Hampshire for John Kerry — a state that Kerry won in both the primary and general elections.
 Four years later, he served as the national press secretary for John Edwards’ Presidential campaign.
 Schultz then served as Deputy Campaign Manager for Al Franken’s 2008 Senate race.
-According to the Washington Post, Schultz brought “order and discipline” to Franken’s campaign, working closely with the consultant team on television spots, direct mail, and an aggressive press strategy that kept a favored incumbent opponent on defense and sank his approval ratings.
+According to the Washington Post, Schultz brought “order and discipline” to Franken’s campaign, keeping a favored incumbent opponent on defense and sinking his approval ratings.
 During a high profile recount, Schultz worked directly with the chief counsel to devise messaging that augmented the campaign’s legal strategy.

-Schultz got his start in politics as an opposition researcher and tracker on then-First Lady Hillary Clinton’s 2000 Senate campaign.
-Originally from Syracuse, New York, Schultz earned a B.A. in political science at Washington University in St. Louis, where he was recently honored with the University's Distinguished Alumni Award.
+Originally from Syracuse, New York, Schultz got his start in politics as an opposition researcher on then-First Lady Hillary Clinton’s 2000 Senate campaign.
+Schultz, who most recently advised Netflix’s reboot of Designated Survivor, earned a B.A. in political science at Washington University in St. Louis, where he was recently honored with the University's Distinguished Alumni Award.